jeremiemeunier/pastille-mod-twitch/README.md

 # pastille

 ### Warning !
-All of developement as being transfer to [pastille-bot](https://github.com/jeremiemeunier/pastille-bot).
+All of developement has been transfered to [pastille-bot](https://github.com/jeremiemeunier/pastille-bot).

  Create a discord js bot addon's for notification your community when your favourite or friendly (if is in the configuration file) streamer start a live on twitch.